 1/ Plant a Wide Variety of Flowers

-When in need of a quick fix for their delicate taste buds, most butterflies will flock to the same type flower.
-However with some research it can be found that certain varieties such as yellow or purple flowers provide them more nectar than others so next time you plant your garden think about adding these types too!
+When in need of a quick fix for their delicate taste buds, most butterflies will flock to the same type of flower.
+However, with some research, it can be found that certain varieties, such as yellow or purple flowers, provide them more nectar than others, so next time you plant your garden, think about adding these types too!

 Numerous studies have been conducted on how different kinds – old-fashioned versus modern hybrids?
-Simple blooms vs complicated ones–of plants affect what insects visit but there doesn’t seem any clear preferences among either group: Some prefer one over another then switch back…
+Simple blooms vs complicated ones–of plants affect what insects visit, but there doesn’t seem to be any clear preferences among either group: Some prefer one over another, then switch back…

 2/ Serve up Water in a Butterfly-Friendly Format